flintlang/flint/README.md

 Flint is a new type-safe, capabilities-secure, contract-oriented programming language specifically designed for writing robust smart contracts on Ethereum.

-Flint is still in active development, and is not ready to be used in the real world just yet.
+Flint is still in **active development**, and is not ready to be used in the real world yet.

 The short introductory paper [Writing Safe Smart Contracts in Flint](https://www.doc.ic.ac.uk/~fs2014/flint.pdf), gives a high-level overview of Flint and its motivations.